 • Derivatives.
-We may engage in a variety of transactions involving derivatives, such as futures, options, warrants and swap contracts, although they do not represent a primary focus of the fund.
+We may engage in a variety of transactions involving derivatives, such as futures, options, certain foreign currency transactions, warrants and swap contracts.
 Derivatives are financial instruments whose value depends upon, or is derived from, the value of something else, such as one or more underlying investments, pools of investments, indexes or currencies.
 We may make use of "short" derivatives positions, the values of which typically move in the opposite direction from the price of the underlying investment, pool of investments, index or currency.
-We may use derivatives both for hedging and non-hedging purposes, including as a substitute for a direct investment in the securities of one or more issuers.
+We may use derivatives both for hedging and nonhedging purposes.
+For example, we may use foreign currency transactions to increase or decrease the fund's exposure to a particular currency or group of currencies.
+We may also use derivatives as a substitute for a direct investment in the securities of one or more issuers.
 However, we may also choose not to use derivatives based on our evaluation of market conditions or the availability of suitable derivatives.
 Investments in derivatives may be applied toward meeting a requirement to invest in a particular kind of investment if the derivatives have economic characteristics similar to that investment.